Free trade: Early era

 According to Paul Bairoch, since the end of the 18th century, the United States has been "the homeland and bastion of modern protectionism".
 In fact, the United States never adhered to free trade until 1945.
 For the most part, the Jeffersonians strongly opposed protectionism.
 In the 19th century, statesmen such as Senator Henry Clay continued Alexander Hamilton's themes within the Whig Party under the name American System.
 The opposition Democratic Party contested several elections throughout the 1830s, 1840s and 1850s in part over the issue of the tariff and protection of industry.
 The Democratic Party favored moderate tariffs used for government revenue only while the Whigs favored higher protective tariffs to protect favored industries.
 The economist Henry Charles Carey became a leading proponent of the American System of economics.
 This mercantilist American System was opposed by the Democratic Party of Andrew Jackson, Martin Van Buren, John Tyler, James K. Polk, Franklin Pierce and James Buchanan.

 The fledgling Republican Party led by Abraham Lincoln, who called himself a "Henry Clay tariff Whig", strongly opposed free trade and implemented a 44% tariff during the Civil War, in part to pay for railroad subsidies and for the war effort and in part to protect favored industries.
-William McKinley (later to become President of the United States) stated the stance of the Republican Party (which won every election for president from 1868 until 1912, except the two non-consecutive terms of Grover Cleveland) as thus:
+Congressman William McKinley (later to become President of the United States) introduced tariffs in 1890 which raised the average duty on imports to almost 50%, an increase designed to protect domestic industries and workers from foreign competition, as promised in the Republican platform.
+It represented protectionism, a policy supported by Republicans and denounced by Democrats.
+It was a major topic of fierce debate in the 1890 congressional elections, which gave a Democratic landslide.
+Democrats replaced the McKinley Tariff with the Wilson–Gorman Tariff Act in 1894, which lowered tariff rates.

 During the interwar period, economic protectionism took hold in the United States, most famously in the form of the Smoot–Hawley Tariff Act which is credited by economists with the prolonging and worldwide propagation of the Great Depression.
 From 1934, trade liberalization began to take place through the Reciprocal Trade Agreements Act.